Political Economy Summary

 Click on a thumbnail below to read the relevant PESA Regional Integration Monitor relating to Zambia.

-Click on a thumbnail below to view the latest PESA public engagements on issues relating to Zambia.
+Click on a thumbnail below to view the latest PESA Policy Dialogues on issues relating to Zambia.

 Zambia is a central and landlocked country located in Southern Africa.
 It shares its land boundary borders with Angola to the west, Democratic Republic of the Congo to the north, Malawi and Tanzania to the east and north-east.
 The country also shares its borders with Zimbabwe to the south divided by Mosi-oa-Tunya (Victoria Falls); as well as Namibia and a short strip with Botswana to the south-west.